b3llyfish/fate-of-byzantium/docs/steam.md

 * Enabled (default)
 * Disabled

+[h3] Struggle - 1178 start phase [/h3]
+In the 1178 start date what stage should the struggle start in

+* Stagnation (default)
+* Decline

 [h3] Emperor Additional Succession Claims [/h3]
 The number of unpressed claims to give to runner-ups on an Admin Emperors death (example: Two means give claims to the candidates in 2nd and 3rd place)